-The company has applied IFRS 16 using the modified retrospective approach and therefore the comparative information has not been restated and continues to be reported under IAS 17 and IFRIC 4.
-The details of accounting policies under IAS 17 and IFRIC 4 are disclosed separately if they are different from those under IFRS 16 and the impact of changes is disclosed in Note 2(d).
+In prior year, the company early adopted IFRS 16 and applied it using the modified retrospective approach and therefore the comparative information was not restated and continues to be reported under IAS 17 and IFRIC 4.

 At inception of a contract, the company assesses whether a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset, the company assesses whether: